BerkeleyLab/oled/README.md

 # Features
   * draw pixel
   * draw line (anti aliased)
-  * draw text (anti aliased, variable or fixed width bitmap fonts, unicode support)
+  * draw text (anti aliased, variable or fixed width bitmap fonts, UTF-8 support)

 The font engine is a stripped down version of the one used in [LVGL](https://docs.lvgl.io/latest/en/html/overview/font.html).

-Only 4 bit/pixel support, no kerning and no compression.
+Only 4 bit / pixel, no kerning, no compression, no bidirectional mode.

 The LVGL [Font Converter](https://lvgl.io/tools/fontconverter) can be used to generate a `.c` file with custom font data.